binipringle/contracts/_texts/0-outline.md

 **Rancher hypo:** 5/20 Rancher stops by to talk to his neighbor.
 Tells neighbor he's interested in selling his ranch and asks if neighbor is interested in buying.
 Neighbor says he's interested and he will see if he can find the money.
 Rancher says he'll determine the value of the property and get back to the neighbor.
 6/13 neighbor calls the rancher to see if he was still selling.
 Rancher replies that he was still selling and that there's just a little delay.
 Says, "don't worry, everything is in order."
 6/17 Rancher sends a letter to the neighbor and to three other neighbors asking if they'd be interested in buying the ranch.
 The letter details the price and all the terms.
 Did the rancher an offer to the neighbor?
 Did he make an offer to the other neighbors?
 No. This is an advertisement.
 Too many people.
 An advertisement that induces performance can be an offer.

+**Hypo:** I promise to give you $100 if you give me the apples.
+The whole thing is an offer.

 **Hypo:** The Gap is putting an ad in the paper that they are selling a sweater (see slide class of 1-20-21)

 **Hypo:** Will you sell me your property for $60,000?
 I said yes.
 Seems like no, it's not an offer because it's too vague and doesn't provide enough detail, and isn't a promise.

 ## Four factors

+A court will weigh and balance a series of factors when considering whether there was a manifestation of intent to enter into a bargain made by an offeror to an offeree.
+These factors include language, including whether there were words of promise or commitment; the level of detail of the communication’s terms; the number of people the communication was addressed to, and whether the communication named a party or parties; trade usage and/or custom including relevant community practices; prior dealings and/or conversations between the parties; characterization including whether the communication was a price quote, advertisement, or other factors.
+One or more factors may have stronger weight than others depending on the context of the communication.

-A court will weigh/balance factors when considering whether there was a manifestation of intent to enter into a bargain made by an offeror to an offeree.
+**Breakdown:** A court will weigh/balance factors when considering whether there was a manifestation of intent to enter into a bargain made by an offeror to an offeree.
 One or more factors may have stronger weight than others depending on the context of the communication.

 1. **Language - words of promise or commitment?** Did the words of the communication indicate a willingness, at that moment, to make a committment?
 If so, the communication appears more like an offer.
 2. **Level of detail** Did the communication include detailed terms?
 If so, the communication appears more like an offer.